insolar/insolar/cmd/benchmark/README.md

         -s savemembers
                 Saves members to file .artifacts/bench-members/members.txt (file can be change with members-file option).
                 If false, file wont be updated.
 Default is false.
-                If nocheckbalance set to True, and run was successful, balances in file will be updated after scenario.
+                If nocheckbalance set to false, and run was successful, balances in file will be updated after scenario.

         -m usemembers
                 Use members from file .artifacts/bench-members/members.txt (file can be change with members-file option).
                 If false, wright info about created members in this file.
 Default is false.
-                If nocheckbalance set to True, and run was successful, balances in file will be updated after scenario.
+                If nocheckbalance set to false, and run was successful, balances in file will be updated after scenario.

         --members-file
                 Path to file for saving members data

         -b nocheckbalance
                 If true, don't check balance at the start/end of transfers.
 Default is false.
+                If true, check-total-balance option will be ignored.
-                If savemembers or usemembers provided, and run was successful, balances in file will be updated after scenario.
+                If false, and savemembers or usemembers provided, and run was successful, balances in file will be updated after scenario.

         -t scenarioname
                 Name of scenario.
 Default scenario is transfer scenario.